Władysław Kosiniak-Kamysz: Political career

 Kosiniak-Kamysz has always been associated with the Polish People's Party.
 He co-founded the PSL youth wing - Young People's Forum.
 Together they represented the people in TVP "Młodzież Kontra", in which they interviewed politicians.
 In this way, they gained their first skills in politics.
 Kosiniak-Kamysz took part in 12 electoral campaigns of the Polish People's Party.
 This was the first time during the 2000 presidential election when he supported Jarosław Kalinowski's organisation by issuing leaflets, hanging posters and collecting signatures for electoral lists.

 In the 2010 local elections, Władysław Kosiniak-Kamysz received 763 votes.
 Since Jacek Majchrowski was the mayor of Kraków, he was able to take his seat in the city council of Krakow.

 On 18 August 2011 he was appointed as Minister of Labor and Social Affairs in Donald Tusk's second cabinet.
 He served in this post until 16 November 2015.

 In the 2015 parliamentary elections, the PSL and Civic Platform lost their parliamentary majority, and since then have been in the opposition.
 Due to the poor election result and because he did not get a mandate, Janusz Piechociński resigned as party chairman, and Kosiniak-Kamysz succeeded him on 7 November 2015.
 In 2019, the PSL jointed to the Polish Coalition with political movement Kukiz'15 and political party Union of European Democrats.
 In 2019 parliamentary election, he received 33 784 votes.

-He was one of the main candidates in the 2020 presidential election; in some polls, he obtained the second place, granting him a place in the second round; though the current president Andrzej Duda has a large advantage above him (about 30% or more).
+He was one of the main candidates in the 2020 presidential election; in some polls, he obtained the second place, granting him a place in the second round; though the current president Andrzej Duda had a large advantage above him (about 30% or more).
 Finally, Kosiniak-Kamysz received 2.36%.

 Following the 2023 parliamentary election and the subsequent formation of Donald Tusk's third government, Kosiniak-Kamysz was appointed minister of national defence and deputy prime minister on 13 December.

 In May 2024, Kosiniak-Kamysz attracted some criticism after revealing that he has had an emergency backpack at the ready since Russia's invasion of Ukraine in February 2022, with some saying this did not send a reassuring message about Poland's security.
 Kosiniak-Kamysz claimed his comments were taken out of context, posting on X that "Preparedness for crisis situations is not only an obligation, but also our responsibility."

 In August 2024, he stated in an interview that Ukraine would not enter the European Union until the issue of the exhumation of the Polish victims of the Volhynian Genocide and their proper remembrance is resolved.
 His words came as a reaction to Ukrainian Foreign Minister Dmytro Kuleba who suggested that this issue should be left for historians.